marco-company/purchase-workflow/purchase_stock_picking_show_currency_rate/README.rst

 #.
 Go to Rates smart-button
 #.
 Update 01/01/2010 record and change rate to 1.5

-To change the currency rate display style on pickings:
+To configure how exchange rates are displayed on stock pickings:

-- Go to Accounting (or Invoicing) → Configuration → Settings.
-- In the Picking Rate Display Type section, select the default display type for all currencies.
+#.
+In the Picking Rate Display Type section, select the default display type.

 Usage
 =====